AXA Launches "MediEnhancer Supplement"

-"MediEnhancer" offers two notional amount options[2] .
-Customers may choose a notional amount2 based on 3 times or 5 times the annual premium of the associated medical plan according to their financial planning needs.
-The cash value of "MediEnhancer" at its effective date will be equal to notional amount of "MediEnhancer" .
-After "MediEnhancer" becomes effective and more interest is accrued, the cash value of "MediEnhancer" will be used to pay for the annual premium of the associated medical plan on its next policy anniversary[3] , saving customers the hassle of paying premiums of their plans.
+"MediEnhancer" offers two notional amount options[2].
+Customers may choose a notional amount[2] based on 3 times or 5 times the annual premium of the associated medical plan according to their financial planning needs.
+The cash value of "MediEnhancer" at its effective date will be equal to notional amount of "MediEnhancer".
+After "MediEnhancer" becomes effective and more interest is accrued, the cash value of "MediEnhancer" will be used to pay for the annual premium of the associated medical plan on its next policy anniversary[3], saving customers the hassle of paying premiums of their plans.
 For customers prepaying a premium for the 2nd supplement year, their prepaid amount will be further entitled to guaranteed preferential interest at a rate of 4% p.a. for USD policies or 3.5% p.a. for HKD policies during the 1st supplement year.

 According to the recent announcement of the Health Bureau, the number of Voluntary Health Insurance Scheme (VHIS) policies has exceeded 1 million since its implementation[4] in 2019.
 About a quarter of VHIS policy holders[5] were AXA customers, demonstrating that AXA's VHIS products are well received by the public.